xtasysensei/final-year-project/README.md

 #### 5.2 Tools
 Tools to be utilized include:
-- PHP
+- Python
-- Mysql
+- Flask
-- Apache Tomcat
+- Doom Emacs :)
 - HTML/Css/Js

 ### 6.0 Design and implementation of an Anti Cross Site Scripting (XSS) Injection Tool